Find Trade Colleges

 64% Freshmen Loans

-There are 661 undergraduates at Bryan College of Health Sciences, of which 366 are full-time, and there are 778 students altogether.
+There are 778 students at Bryan College of Health Sciences in total, 661 of which are undergraduates, and of those, 366 are full-time.
 The average graduation time for an undergraduate student at Bryan College of Health Sciences is 4.1 years.

-64% of Bryan College of Health Sciences students take out loans to afford college costs.
+Roughly 64% of students at Bryan College of Health Sciences take out loans to pay for college.
 The typical student loan amount is $13,087 a year.
-The school reports a student loan default rate of 1.2% which is much lower than the average rate of 10.8%!
+The student loan default rate of 1.2% means most graduates are not struggling to pay off their loans.

 #22